-Elli specializes in desert biodiversity and ecosystem services.
+He specializes in desert biodiversity, ecosystem integrity and ecosystem services.
 His research involves comparing arid and hyper-arid ecosystems in their structure, function and services.
-Elli investigates food-webs and the integrity of ecosystems and how they are self-organized differently in arid and hyper-arid ecosystems.
+Dr. Groner investigates foodwebs and the integrity of ecosystems and how they are self-organized differently in arid and hyper-arid ecosystems.
 He specializes in desert arthropods and his favorite creatures are darkling beetles (Tenebrionidae).
 He recently found a new species to science of weevil that was named Brachycerus groneri.

 He is working on ecosystem integrity of the desert including the link between biodiversity, ecosystem and landscape ecology.
-He works on restoration of disturbed areas like the Evrona oil spill, the Ashalim acid damage and how to maintain their integrity.
+He works on restoration of disturbed areas like the Evrona oil spill, and how to maintain their integrity.
 He works on the link between ecosystem integrity and services in the desert.
-This project involves working with our neighbors across the border.
+This project involves working with neighbors across the border.
 He is also in charge of the national monitoring of acacia trees and studies other aspects of them.
-Elli runs research in 2 Long Term Ecological Research sites (Wadi Shita and Ramon) and one LTSER (Socio-Ecology) in the Arava.
-Recently Elli started a research on climate change impact on the ecology of arid environments.
+He runs research in two Long Term Ecological Research sites (Wadi Shita and Ramon).
+Recently he started a research on climate change impact on the ecology of arid environments.

 Dr. Groner lives in Mitzpe Ramon with his wife, three children, a dog, a cat, and seven hamsters.